 Moray Firth West is an 882MW offshore wind power project.
 It is planned in North Sea, Scotland, the UK.
-According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the financing stage.
+According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the under construction stage.
 It will be developed in multiple phases.
-The project construction is likely to commence in 2023 and is expected to enter into commercial operation in 2025.
+The project construction is likely to commence in 2023 and is expected to enter into commercial operation in 2024.
 Buy the profile here.

 The project is being developed by Moray Offshore Windfarm (West).
 EDP Renovaveis, Engie and AB Ignitis Grupe are currently owning the project having ownership stake of 63.65%, 31.35% and 5% respectively.